Slickdeals: History

 In 2012, Warburg Pincus made an investment in Slickdeals.

 In 2018, Hearst Corp and Goldman Sachs's private equity subsidiary, West Street Capital, acquired Slickdeals.
 At the time of the acquisition, Slickdeals had more than 10 million active users.

+In June 2022, Statista named Slickdeals as the most visited coupon website in the United States.

+In January 2024, Slickdeals named Neville Crawley as chief executive officer (CEO), succeeding Josh Meyers, who had been the CEO since 2013.

 Platform

 Slickdeals' platform allows users to share, review, and give feedback on deals and coupons in the U.S. It also provides deal listings provided by the community and special saving coupons.
 USA Today called it one of the largest online deal-sharing communities.

 It is also available as a browser extension.